FoalTS/foal/docs/README.md

 ## Description

-FoalTS is a high-level Node.JS framework to quickly build robust web apps in TypeScript.
+FoalTS is a high-level Node.JS framework to quickly build complete web apps in TypeScript.
 Thanks to its architecture, packages and tools FoalTS lets you bootstrap and develop entreprise-grade applications.

 ## Motivation